ajread4/thm_writeups_publish/Overpass3.md

     100021    3   tcp  40111  nlockmgr
     100021    4   tcp  40111  nlockmgr
 ```
+It looks like NFS is vulnerable to privilege escalation through a misconfiguration (https://book.hacktricks.xyz/linux-unix/privilege-escalation/nfs-no_root_squash-misconfiguration-pe).
 My best option is to try to connect to one of the nfs at port 2049.
+But, I am not able to do so remotely.
+I need to forward an NFS connection over to my remote/attacker machine via ssh.
+It is eaiser since I already have a user (paradox) on the victim machine.

-I want to try to ssh to the port, so I will create a paradox ssh user on my local machine and copy the key over so that it is authorized to login.
+First, I will create a similar paradox user on my local/attack machine and copy the key over so that it is authorized to login via ssh.
 ```
 ssh-keygen -f paradox
 ```
-I also need to add the paradox ssh key to the authorized hosts on the remote machine.
+I also need to add the paradox ssh key to the authorized hosts on the remote/victim machine.
 ```
 echo "ssh-rsa [KEY]" > .ssh/authorized_keys
 ```
-With the paradox public key in authorized keys and the private key for paradox, I am able to ssh into the machine using port forwarding on port 2049 on the remote machine and my local machine.
+With the paradox public key in authorized keys and the private key for paradox, I am able to ssh into the machine using port forwarding on port 2049 on both my attack machine and the victim machine.
+I needed to use port 2049 because I want to set up an NFS on my localhost at the appropriate port.
+Therefore, I want to forward any connection on port 2049 to port 2049 on my local machine over ssh.
 Once connected, it will give me a shell with ssh.
 ```
 ssh paradox@[Remote IP] -i paradox -L 2049:localhost:2049
 ```
-Now, I created a mnt directory within the attack machines local directory so that I can mount the NFS from the victim.
+Now, I created a mnt directory in my attack machine so that I can mount the NFS from the victim.
 I used the mount command to connect the two.
 ```
 sudo mount -v -t nfs localhost:/ ./mnt/
 ```
 Finally, I went to the mnt directory in my local machine and found the user flag.
-The mnt directory on my attack machine is really the home directory of paradox now.
+The mnt directory on my attack machine is really the home directory of paradox user now.
 ```
 ajread@aj-ubuntu:~/TryHackMe/practice/mnt$ ls
 user.flag